vidyasonawane/RahulMahale.io/content/blogs/Running-Cronjob-at-reboot-on-raspberry-pi.md

 After investing much time than expected to run a cron job at reboot in Rapbian. finally, I am able to run the cron job at startup and able to execute the necessary commands at start-up.

-It is quite Obvious that `@reboot` will run the cron job at start up but in Raspbian and Debian (wheezy) it is not the case.
+It is quite Obvious that `@reboot` will run the cron job at startup but in Raspbian and Debian (wheezy) it is not the case.

-`@reboot` does not works as expected and it is a bug in debaian you can read it [here](https://bugs.debian.org/cgi-bin/bugreport.cgi?bug=635473)
+`@reboot` does not work as expected and it is a bug in debian you can read it [here](https://bugs.debian.org/cgi-bin/bugreport.cgi?bug=635473)

-So here are the steps to for running cron job at reboot :-
+So here are the steps to for running cron job at reboot:-

 * log in to your pi using ssh